Rick and Nicky

 Rather than a prospective missionary asking themselves, “Am I called?” we recommend these four questions instead to discern if they are a goer.

-Clarity : Do I have clarity on the Biblical basis for global missions?
+Clarity : Do I have clarity on the Biblical task of global missions?
 (Luke 24:44-47)

-Conviction: Is my heart aligned with God’s heart to be glorified among all nations?
+Conviction: Is my heart convicted that God's mandate is to be glorified among all nations?
 (Romans 15:20-21)

 Confirmation: Does my church confirm I have the ministry experience, the character, and skills required to be a missionary?
 (Acts 13:2-3)